 When asked how his three daughters feel about him taking part in such potentially dangerous hobbies, Gildea said that they do worry, but are very much invested in their own lives and careers.

 ”They just think ’Dad’s gone off on one of his adventures again!’”

 While competing on the yachts, Gildea and his team raised money for charities like UNICEF and Mercy Ships, which are hospital ships that sail along the coast of Africa performing life–saving surgeries.
-He also had a life-changing revelation after hearing news of his second grandson while making landfall (the first glimpse of land after crossing a sea or ocean) from Northern Ireland to from New York.
+He also had a life-changing revelation after hearing of the birth of his second grandson while making landfall (the first glimpse of land after crossing a sea or ocean) from Northern Ireland to New York.